Dr. Okonjo-Iweala's Hard Gender Challenge

 For sure, providing funding and training to women entrepreneurs is easier than devising trade rules that enable developing countries to improve women’s working conditions and career opportunities whilst simultaneously maintaining their competitive advantage.
 Connecting women entrepreneurs to export markets is easier than assessing the complex ways in which a particular proposed trade measure could be beneficial or harmful for women in their roles as workers and consumers.

-But if Dr Ngozi Okonjo-Iweala really wants to ensure that trade provides women equal opportunities with men and leave the historical legacy that women watching her on social media are hoping for, she will need to push Members, her staff and partner organisations to engage in earnest with the harder questions.
+But if Dr. Ngozi Okonjo-Iweala really wants to ensure that trade provides women equal opportunities with men and leave the historical legacy that women watching her on social media are hoping for, she will need to push Members, her staff, and partner organizations to engage in earnest with the harder questions.